kmaho17/shinpokered-rebalanced/README.md

 - Sprites will not cover the move list when forgetting moves at the daycare
 - Fixed Full Restores undoing burn/paralysis stat changes when healing a non-active pokemon
 - The rocket grunt in Cerulean city has a minor fix to the timing of when its sprite disappears
+- Fixed the cloning feature in Cinnabar Lab handling the charging of money incorrectly

 - Features:
 - PokeDex Area enhancements